Decompiling for Constant-Time Analysis: Nontransparent Transformations in CT Analysis Tools

-\parhead{Experiment} To confirm our hypothesis, we construct such a program and apply \ctverif{} to analyze it.
-The program is shown on the left side of~\Cref{fig:ct-verif}.
-It violates CT because the secret input \cinline{secret\_bit} is used as a memory address (Line~3).
-However, the CT violation is removed by Dead Code Elimination in SMACK and no longer exists in the code shown on the right side of~\Cref{fig:ct-verif} on which the safety analysis is performed.
-Therefore, the transformation does not reflect CT\@, and \ctverif{} erroneously reports that the program is constant-time.
+\paragraph*{Experiment} To confirm our hypothesis, we construct such a program and apply \textsc{CT-Verif}{} to analyze it.
+The program is shown on the left side of~\Cref{lst:ct-verif}.
+It violates CT because the secret input \jazz{secret\_bit} is used as a memory address (Line~3).
+However, the CT violation is removed by Dead Code Elimination in SMACK and no longer exists in the code shown on the right side of~\Cref{lst:ct-verif} on which the safety analysis is performed.
+Therefore, the transformation does not reflect CT\@, and \textsc{CT-Verif}{} erroneously reports that the program is constant-time.

-\subsection{BinSec}
+\subsection{\textsc{BinSec}{}}

-\binsec{}~\cite{DanielBR20} is a state-of-the-art binary-level CT analysis tool based on bounded verification with relational symbolic execution, which is also sound and relatively complete.
+\textsc{BinSec}{}~\cite{DanielBR20} is a state-of-the-art binary-level CT analysis tool based on bounded verification with relational symbolic execution, which is also sound and relatively complete.

-\parhead{Conversion} \binsec{} lifts a binary program to an IR called DBA (for Dynamic Bitvector Automata) before it performs relational symbolic execution on the DBA program.
-When lifting a binary program to DBA IR, \binsec{} converts conditional branches into two \asminline{goto} statements---one points to the target address and the other to the fall-through address.
-However, the lifting also performs Empty Branch Coalescing (\Cref{lst:empty_branch_coalescing}), which we have shown to be non-transparent, a soundness bug in \binsec{}.
+\paragraph*{Conversion} \textsc{BinSec}{} lifts a binary program to an IR called DBA (for Dynamic Bitvector Automata) before it performs relational symbolic execution on the DBA program.
+When lifting a binary program to DBA IR, \textsc{BinSec}{} converts conditional branches into two \jazz{goto} statements---one points to the target address and the other to the fall-through address.
+However, the lifting also performs Empty Branch Coalescing (\Cref{lst:empty_branch_coalescing}), which we have shown to be nontransparent, a soundness bug in \textsc{BinSec}{}.

-\parhead{Experiment} We confirm our hypothesis that \binsec{} can be unsound by constructing the program shown on the left side of~\Cref{fig:binsec_empty_branch}.
-The program compares a secret input argument \asminline{rdi} to one.
-If the two are equal, it branches to address \asminline{T1}.
-Otherwise, it executes the fall-through code, which is also at \asminline{T1}.
+\paragraph*{Experiment} We confirm our hypothesis that \textsc{BinSec}{} can accept non-CT programs by constructing the program shown on the left side of~\Cref{lst:binsec_empty_branch}.
+The program compares a secret input argument \jazz{rdi} to one.
+If the two are equal, it branches to address \jazz{T1}.
+Otherwise, it executes the fall-through code, which is also at \jazz{T1}.
 This binary violates the CT policy because it branches on a secret.

-\binsec{} converts the program to the DBA IR shown on the right side of~\Cref{fig:binsec_empty_branch}.
-Critically, the DBA program contains an unconditional \asminline{goto} statement but no longer branches on a secret, which means that the CT violation is gone. \binsec{} erroneously reports that the input program is constant-time, a soundness bug.
+\textsc{BinSec}{} converts the program to the DBA IR shown on the right side of~\Cref{lst:binsec_empty_branch}.
+Critically, the DBA program contains an unconditional \jazz{goto} statement but no longer branches on a secret, which means that the CT violation is gone. \textsc{BinSec}{} erroneously reports that the input program is constant-time, a soundness bug.